UrNas/datamodel-v1.1-feedback/README.md

 TBD

-## New directives in datamodel v1.1
+## New and updated directives in datamodel v1.1

 ### `@db(name: String!)`